midnightntwrk/midnight-architecture/specification/dust.md

 This is primarily accomplished with a table linking Night and Dust addresses, and additional processing behaviour on processing Night inputs and outputs.
-For each input and output processed, a table of currently active Dust generations is updated; this can then be referenced to determine the amount of Dust held in any given UTXO.
+For each input and output processed, a table of Dust generations is updated; this can then be referenced to determine the amount of Dust held in any given UTXO.
 Additionally, each Night output processed creates a new Dust UTXO.

-The core information about one currently active Night UTXO generation is encapsulated in `DustGenerationInfo`, which captures the amount of Night (Stars) generating Dust, the public key they are generating Dust to, the nonce at the start of the Dust chain, and finally, the time this Night UTXO was
+The core information about one Night UTXO generation is encapsulated in `DustGenerationInfo`, which captures the amount of Night (Stars) generating Dust, the public key they are generating Dust to, the nonce at the start of the Dust chain, and finally, the time this Night UTXO was